SecureStrux/Guides/README.md

 ---

 #### Create the Directory Structure
 By default, PhotonOS stores the [public keys](https://www.ssh.com/academy/ssh/authorized-key) used to grant login access in the `.ssh/authorized_keys` file.
-Complete the following steps while logged into the vCenter Server Appliance (VCSA) as the account that you created [earlier in the tutorial](https://github.com/SecureStrux/Guides/blob/main/README.md#creating-the-scanning-account)

 #### Create the Key Pair

 #### Set Permissions